nomemory/andreinc-site/_posts/2021-12-01-writing-a-simple-vm-in-less-than-125-lines-of-c.md

 Congratulations, if you kept coding while you were reading this article, at this point you have a working toy-VM, capable of running simple programs written in our ASM language.

-We have only two functionality left missing: the main loop and the ability to load programs.
+We have only two missing functionalities: the main loop and the ability to load programs.

 The main loop of our VM looks like this: